 Reyna is unique in that her utility is completely reliant on her ability to score kills.
-Of her three main abilities, two require absorbing a Soul Orb left by killed enemies to use.
+Of her three main abilities, two require absorbing a Soul Orb from eliminated opponents.

 Devour (100 creds)

 Devour is one of two abilities that Reyna can choose to cast upon consuming a Soul Orb left behind by an enemy she kills.
 Devour harnesses the Soul Orb to heal Reyna for up to 100 points.
-The ability can also overheal Reyna, though her maximum health can never go above 150.
+The ability can also overheal Reyna, though her maximum health can't exceed 150.
 Any healing over 100 is temporary and will wear off after a set amount of time.

 Dismiss (100 creds)

-Dismiss is the second of two abilities that Reyna can cast with a Soul Orb.
+Dismiss is Reyna's other Soul Orb ability.
 Casting Dismiss instantly makes Reyna an intangible phantom immune to damage for a few seconds.
 Reyna is also faster during this time, but she cannot use any weapons or other abilities.
 Both Dismiss and Devour use the same pool of charges.